The Bankrate promise

 Fee simple defeasible

-Fee simple defeasible is also a type of property ownership.
-In the case of fee simple defeasible, however, ownership is dependent on very specific conditions.
+Fee simple defeasible is a similar type of property ownership.
+In this case, however, ownership is dependent on very specific, pre-established conditions.
 What’s more, if the conditions of ownership are violated, the property may be returned to the grantor or to a specified third party.

 Fee simple subject to condition subsequent